dgleba/472dkrcollection/522symmetric/14envvar/README.md

 The instructions below are geared to allow fewer steps to launch the system during development.
 The `sym` service waits for the two mysql database servers to become available and then launches a one time `init.sh`.

-Maybe `init`.sh should be a seperate command since to run just the startup, the init.sh  is also run, which waits for the databases.
+Maybe `init.sh` should be a seperate command since to run just the startup, the init.sh  is also run, which waits for the databases.
 Maybe instead of using entrypoint, if everything was in command, then it could be completely overridden from command line.

 There are other ways to handle startup.
 Maybe the way below is not the best.